arbenson/ScHoLP-Tutorial/README.md

 # Simplicial closure and higher-order link prediction tutorial

-This Julia software accompanies the paper.
+This Julia software accompanies the following paper:

 - Simplicial closure and higher-order link prediction.
   Austin R. Benson, Rediet Abebe, Michael T. Schaub, Ali Jadbabaie, and Jon Kleinberg.
   In preparation.

-This tutorial code is not the main software library for simplicial closure and higher-order link prediction.
+This tutorial code is not the main software library for simplicial closure and higher-order link prediction, which is ScHoLP.jl.
 Instead, the tutorial has the following goals:

 1. Demonstrate how to use the package ScHoLP.jl for higher-order network analysis, in particular, for simplicial closure and higher-order link prediction.
 2. Reproduce results and figures that appear in the paper.

 ### Setup

 As discussed above, this tutorial shows how to use the ScHoLP.jl library for higher-order network analysis and reproduction of results.
-To get the ScHoLP.jl library and start using it:
+To get the ScHoLP.jl library and start using it in Julia:

 ```julia
 Pkg.clone("https://github.com/arbenson/ScHoLP.jl.git")